tabletcorry/sysadvent-articles/graphite.markdown

 Enter Graphite
 --------------

-Graphite is a collection of services, written in python, that can replace or enchance your existing metric collection setup.
+Graphite is a collection of services, that can replace or enchance your existing metric collection setup.
+Yes, yes, its in python...
+But ruby is making too much progress in DevOps, we need more variety.

 The major components are:

 * Whisper: Replaces RRD with a vastly simpler _storage only_ format.
 Unlike RRD it cannot graph data directly.
+Also unlike RRD, you can actually read and understand the entire codebase in less than an hour (only 725 lines of well commented python).
 * Carbon: Listens for data on a variety of interfaces (TCP, UDP, Pickle, AMQP) and stores the data into whisper.
 * Graphite-webapp: Graphs data from whisper or RRD files.